Nenkai/OpenAdhoc/README.md

 # OpenSpec
 This is an open-source re-implementation of Gran Turismo Scripts based on the proprietary Adhoc scripting language to allow logic-based modding as seen on the [GT6 Spec II Mod](https://www.gtplanet.net/forum/threads/beta6-gt6-spec-ii-mod.399796/).

 This repository contains compilable game scripts re-created from originally compiled scripts.
 The goal is to allow source-code level editing for GT4, GT5, GT6 (and potentially others).
+Scripts operate nearly as the whole of game logic, while the executable mostly serves as the engine and exposes libraries to the script interface.

 * Unaltered code is located on the `master` branch
 * Code for the GT6 Spec II Mod is located on the `spec` branch.